John Smith1

 M, #212156, b.
 7 October 1882, d.
 22 August 1918

 Captain Hon.
-Oswald Cawley was born on 7 October 1882.1 He was the son of Sir Frederick Cawley, 1st Baron Cawley and Elizabeth Smith.2 He died on 22 August 1918 at age 35, killed in action.1
+Oswald Cawley was born on 7 October 1882.1 He was the son of Frederick Cawley, 1st Baron Cawley and Elizabeth Smith.2 He died on 22 August 1918 at age 35, killed in action.1

-Captain Hon.
-Oswald Cawley graduated from New College, Oxford University, Oxford, Oxfordshire, England, with a Bachelor of Arts (B.A.).1 He fought in the First World War.1 He gained the rank of Captain in the service of the Shropshire Yeomanry.1 He held the office of Member of Parliament (M.P.) for Prestwich in 1918.1
+He graduated from New College, Oxford University, Oxford, Oxfordshire, EnglandG, with a Bachelor of Arts (B.A.)1 He fought in the First World War.1 He gained the rank of Captain in the Shropshire Yeomanry.1 He held the office of Member of Parliament (M.P.) for Prestwich in 1918.1

 Citations